H-tr/digital_twin/README.md

 ### Setting up the ROS Workspace

-Once inside the development container:
+Once your development environment is ready (either Docker or VM):

 1. Navigate to the ROS workspace: